Kuala Lumpur with kids: Making KL more than a just a stopover.

 He also managed to convince the kids to have a bite as well!

-Little India – Kuala Lumpur with kids
+Little India in Kuala Lumpur

 We did Chinatown, so it seemed only just to visit Kuala Lumpur’s Little India as well.